FoxyStoat/daily-css-images/README.md

 Tick tock!
 Back to the journey.

 My attempt: I am pleased with how it turned out.
 I styled it on the evil eye and added some javaScript for functionality.
+I've actually updated this because I had displayed the numbers in the HTML but that got me thinking is that pure CSS?
+So I have updated the code so that the numbers displayed are from using the `::after` pseudo selector

 * #### Daily CSS Images :: 07 Ruler